 As the RFP process became more established, it got to be cumbersome.
-In response to this, an organization known as NJPA (National Joint Powers Alliance) set out to simplify the process and eliminate the need for RFPs.
-With NJPA, cooperative contracts do most of the upfront work agencies and schools need before they purchase goods and services.
-When you look at a product or service on the NJPA list, you'll know you're getting a good price upfront and be assured the quality has already been vetted by a process that meets your organization’s policy requirements.
+In response to this, an organization known as Sourcewell set out to simplify the process and eliminate the need for RFPs.
+With Sourcewell, cooperative contracts do most of the upfront work agencies and schools need before they purchase goods and services.
+When you look at a product or service on the Sourcewell list, you'll know you're getting a good price upfront and be assured the quality has already been vetted by a process that meets your organization’s policy requirements.

 the RFP Process

 On the pro side, the RFP process makes sure:

 - You gather all the relevant information about your organization’s needs

 - You involve a number of people in your organization